Vítor Constâncio

-Constâncio graduated in economics from the University of Lisbon, and obtained a master at the University of Bristol.

 Since June 2018 he has been a professor at the School of Economics & Business Administration of the University of Navarra.

+Education

+Constâncio graduated in economics from the Technical University of Lisbon (now called the University of Lisbon) in 1965 and obtained a master's degree at the University of Bristol in 1973-1974.

 Career

+Academic career and national public office

+Constâncio was Assistant Professor in Economics at the Technical University of Lisbon from 1965 to 1973.

-Constâncio was Secretary of State for Planning in the I and II Provisional Government of Portugal from 1974 to 1975, and Secretary of State for Budget and Planning in 1976 in the IV Provisional Government.
+From 1974 to 1975, he was Secretary of State for Planning in the I and II Provisional Government of Portugal, and Secretary of State for Budget and Planning in 1976 in the IV Provisional Government.
+This was directly in the wake of the Carnation Revolution.
 He then became Minister of Finance from January to August 1978 in the II Constitutional Government of Portugal, and is therefore until now the youngest Portuguese Finance Minister since the revolution.
+In 1980-1981, he was a professor at the Portuguese Catholic University.

 Constâncio was secretary-general of the Socialist Party from 1986 to 1989.
 He lost the legislative elections of 19 July 1987, but remained in office.
 He resigned the following year, being replaced by Jorge Sampaio.

 Constâncio was governor of the Banco de Portugal, the Portuguese central bank, for the first time in 1985–86, having been appointed vice-governor in 1977, in 1979, and in the period from 1981 to 1984.

 From 1993 to 1994, Constâncio served as chairman of Lisboa 94, the entity in charge of organizing the commemorative events of Lisbon as European Capital of Culture.

 Between 1995 and 1999, Constâncio was a member of the Portuguese Council of State.
 During the same period, he served as Member of the Board (Executive Director) of Banco Português de Investimento (BPI), a leading private Portuguese banking group, with responsibility for Budget, Accounting and Control of Financial Market Risks.
 In this capacity, he represented BPI as non-executive member of the board of Portugal Telecom and subsequently as non-executive member of the Board of Energias de Portugal.

 Constâncio served once more as governor of the Banco de Portugal from 2000 to 2010, having been re-appointed in 2006.
 Under his presidency the Bank of Portugal spent one third of its original holdings of 600 tons of gold to 400 tons, approximately.

 While in office, he advocated salaries stagnation or increases below inflation, as a way to increase the Portuguese economy's competitiveness.
 In 2005, Constâncio enraged right-wing politicians when he reviewed the previous conservative government's figures and revised the deficit up from around 3% to 6.8%.
-Two Portuguese banks (Banco Português de Negócios (BPN) and Banco Privado Português (BPP) had been accumulating losses for years due to bad investments, embezzlement and accounting fraud.
+Two Portuguese banks (Banco Português de Negócios (BPN) and Banco Privado Português (BPP)) had been accumulating losses for years due to bad investments, embezzlement and accounting fraud.
 The Portuguese Central Bank, led by Constâncio, was criticized for having allowed this situation for years.